 In a valley approximately 30 miles long and five miles wide, there are now nearly 500 wineries.
 The majority of them are small and family-owned and more than one-quarter are certified Napa Green.

-As you visit and taste your way through the Napa Valley, keep in mind that you are in one of the most environmentally progressive wine regions in the world.
+As you visit and taste your way through the Napa Valley, you will experience world-class hospitality and wines in one of the most environmentally progressive wine regions in the world.